ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 Much of Ceedling's functionality is driven by collecting files matching certain patterns inside the paths it's configured to search.
-See the documentation for the [:extensions] section of your configuration file (found later in this document) to configure the file extensions Ceedling uses to match and collect files.
+See the documentation for the [:extension] section of your configuration file (found later in this document) to configure the file extensions Ceedling uses to match and collect files.
 Test file naming is covered later in this section.